hientv1999/Dr.ESP32/README.md

     * Connecting to Raspberry Pi with an SSH connection, then type `sudo nano /var/www/html/newmailing.py`
     * Copy [this Python script](https://github.com/hientv1999/Dr.ESP32/blob/main/LAMP/newmailing.py) to the newly created file
     * Remember to modify the `username` and `password` variables.
 This project will use a Gmail account to send out alert email.
-## Arisen issues and solutions
+## Arisen issues during development and solutions
 1. Too big sketch size
     * As mentioned in [Programming for Raspberry Pi 4](#programming-for-raspberry-pi-4), the default available sketch size is 1,310,720 bytes meanwhile the program sketch size is ~1.5 KB so we have to change the partition setting of ESP32
 2. Constantly rebooting when being powered by battery
     * There is a brownout sensor in ESP32 that makes the ESP32 reboot if it detects the supply voltage drops significantly.
-As our `Dr.ESP32` is powered by battery, during setup, it has to draw huge current to initialize BLE and WiFi, leading to the significant supply voltage.
+As our `Dr.ESP32` is powered by battery, during setup, it has to draw huge current to initialize BLE and WiFi, leading to the significant supply voltage drop.
 Therefore, our `Dr.ESP32` keeps rebooting and cannot work.
 To overcome this, we have to disable the brownout sensor during starting BLE and WiFi.
     * The solution is by adding these lines of code to disable brownout sensor at the beginning of setup and enable brownout sensor at the ending of setup.
       * ```WRITE_PERI_REG(RTC_CNTL_BROWN_OUT_REG, 0);``` to disable
       * ```WRITE_PERI_REG(RTC_CNTL_BROWN_OUT_REG, 1);``` to enable
+3. BLE connection is waiting for too long
+    * I used to make the `Dr.ESP32` exchange device number to recognize each other.
+However, there are some moments the BLE connection cannot connect and it just waits for really long time for the connection ( ~50 days in default) until it proceeds to the next instructions.
+    * The solution is by changing the waiting time in the `FreeRTO.cpp` file:
+      * Go to `C/Users/”YourName”/AppData/Local/Arduino15/packages/esp32/hardware/esp32/1.0.4/libraries/BLE/src/FreeRTO.cpp`
+      * Change `xSemaphoreTake(m_semaphore, portMAX_DELAY)` into `xSemaphoreTake(m_semaphore, 3000)`
 ## Gallery